-With the "Play Button" appearing on some of the paintings, viewers are prompted to go on an adventure in the gallery and view the changing landscapes, a time-lapse of flowers about to bloom or vintage mountain culture in action.
+Think beyond the frame.
+With the "Play Button" appearing on some of the paintings, viewers are prompted to imagine an adventure of changing landscapes, time-lapse of flowers about to bloom or vintage mountain culture in action.

 Whenever I begin to paint, I ask, "What’s next?"
 With these paintings I am trying something new – introducing a play button on them, a symbol we see a lot of in 2014, just not so much on paintings.
 As Edith Cavell is quoted as saying (under very difficult circumstances), “Patriotism is not enough”, I feel this could apply to painting.
 I’d like to raise the bar, take painting to a new level.